raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

   //=> deposit, withdraw, availableToWithdraw, placeHold, close, removeHold, reopen
 ```

 But this is semantically wrong.
 When an object is created, it is in 'open' state, and `placehold`, `removeHold`, and `reopen` are all invalid methods.
 Our interface is lying to the outside would about what methods the object truly supports.
+This is an artefact of our design: We chose to implement methods, but then throw `invalid method` if an object in a particular state was not supposed to respond to a particular event.

 The ideal would be for it not to have these methods at all.
 One way to go about this is with prototype mongling:[^mongle]